rclone/rclone/MANUAL.md

 8. It will show you a client ID and client secret.
 Make a note of these.

-   (If you selected "External" at Step 5 continue to "Publish App" in the Steps 9 and 10.
+   (If you selected "External" at Step 5 continue to Step 9.
-   If you chose "Internal" you don't need to publish and can skip straight to Step 11.)
+   If you chose "Internal" you don't need to publish and can skip straight to Step 10 but your destination drive must be part of the same Google Workspace.)

-9. Go to "Oauth consent screen" and press "Publish App"
+9. Go to "Oauth consent screen" and then click "PUBLISH APP" button and confirm.

-10. Click "OAuth consent screen", then click "PUBLISH APP" button and confirm, or add your account under "Test users".
+   You will also want to add yourself as a test user.

-11. Provide the noted client ID and client secret to rclone.
+10. Provide the noted client ID and client secret to rclone.

 Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification"